 Collecting data across four different states has proved challenging to the EMSA.
-Over the last several years, HAHSTA and the Administrative Agents have taken multiple steps to improve data collection.
+Over the last several years, HAHSTA and Administrative Agents have taken steps to improve data collection.
 Improvement focused on the mechanisms used to collect data and report service utilization and unmet housing needs.
-In FY 2009 HAHSTA both participated in and implemented technical assistance trainings on data collection and reporting.
+In FY 2013, HAHSTA both participated in and implemented technical assistance trainings on data collection and reporting.
 HAHSTA also implemented more consistent reporting deadlines for project sponsors and sub-recipients.
-This allowed HAHSTA to target technical assistance toward Project Sponsors and jurisdictions with the greatest reporting challenges.
+This allowed HAHSTA to target technical assistance toward project sponsors and jurisdictions with the greatest reporting challenges.
 However, Providers and Administrative Agents still report some confusion with the data collection tools.

 In addition, Providers and Administrative Agents expressed the need for better data around the needs of fragile or at-risk sub-populations.
-As the EMSA works toward examining the best strategies for prioritizing housing cost and better coordinating systems, this type of needs assessment data will help the HAHSTA and Administrative Agents to make data driven decisions.
+As the EMSA works towards examining the best strategies for prioritizing housing cost and better coordinating systems, this type of needs assessment data will help HAHSTA and Administrative Agents to make decisions based on data acquired.